AncientGrief/DaggertalkVoices/README.md

 After installing Unity:

-1. Download the script: `VoicePackCreator.cs`
+1. Download the script: [VoicePackCreator.cs](https://github.com/AncientGrief/DaggertalkVoices/blob/main/VoicePackCreator.cs) (`Download raw file` in the top right of the text window)
 2. Place it inside your Unity project at:
    `Assets/Editor`